Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD researcher in the Department of Methodology at the London School of Economics and Political Science (LSE), affiliated with the LSE Data Science Institute.
-I will be visiting at Yale University's Department of Political Science.
+Welcome!
+I study how algorithmic systems and digital infrastructures shape public reasoning, trust, and political legitimacy, using computational and experimental methods.
+I am a PhD researcher in Social Research Methods at the London School of Economics and Political Science (LSE), affiliated with the LSE Data Science Institute.
+I will be a Visiting Assistant in Research at Yale University's Department of Political Science.
 Please see and download my [Full CV](/files/ChuyaoWANG_LSE_CV.pdf)

 **I am on the job market for Assistant Professor and postdoctoral positions starting in 2026.**

-My research includes:
-- AI governance and policy
-- Political communication
-- Political methodology
-- Computational social science
-- AI's sociopolitical impacts
+**Substantively**, my research examines how algorithmic systems and digital governance shape public reasoning, trust, and political legitimacy.
+I investigate phenomena such as AI labeling, large language model (LLM) sycophancy, content moderation, and expert–bureaucrat collaboration in AI deployment.
+**Methodologically**, I combine survey and field experiments, LLM-based simulations, computational text and image analysis, and causal inference methods, with particular attention to heterogeneous treatment effects and human–AI co-production.

-My 8 research papers include publications in *Humanities and Social Sciences Communications* (Nature Portfolio), with manuscripts under review at *Nature Communications*, *Technology in Society*, and *PNAS Nexus*, and work in progress for *Nature Human Behaviour*.
-My current work investigates how human-AI feedback loop shape public opinion and policy support.
+I have authored eight research papers, including a publication in *Humanities and Social Sciences Communications* (Nature Portfolio).
+My manuscripts are currently under review at *Nature Communications*, *Technology in Society*, and *International Journal of Press/Politics*, with additional work in progress for *Nature Human Behaviour*.
+My current project investigates how human–AI feedback loops influence public opinion formation and policy support.

 As Principal Investigator, I have secured competitive grants from LSE, OpenAI, Google, and Social Science Research Council (USA).
 I am committed to excellence in teaching, mentorship, and service, particularly in advancing innovative, interdisciplinary and impactful scholarship.

-I received MPhil in Social Science (with full funding) and MSc in Global China Studies (with Dean's Award) from Hong Kong University of Science and Technology (HKUST).
-I obtained BA in History (Economic History) from Shandong University (SDU).
+I obtained an MPhil in Social Science (full funded) and an MSc in Global China Studies (with Dean's Award) from Hong Kong University of Science and Technology (HKUST).
+I hold BA in History (Economic History) from Shandong University (SDU).